rajankumar9835/lumen/README.md

 npm start

 🔒 Security Note

-This project uses .env files and a root-level .gitignore to ensure that sensitive API keys are never leaked to GitHub.
+This project uses .env files and i have deleted to ensure that sensitive API keys are never leaked to GitHub.